Creating test VMs via GitLab CI

 -

-Under Boot disk image, go to the Marketplace tab, click Show all Marketplace products, and select the GitLab image.
+Under Boot disk image, navigate to the Marketplace tab, click Show all Marketplace products, and select the GitLab image.

 -